hubenchang0515/Simple-Scene-Sprite-2D/README.md

 ---
 ### 2017-7-15 : Alpha 0.5
 Add WideScene which can move the visual angle by WideScene::setFocus(int x,int y)
+Adopt a new method to control FPS and deal event , slash occupancy factor of CPU.

 #### New Class
 * WideScene